tom-power/close-tab-left-right/README.md

-**Close tabs left right**
+**Close Editor Tabs Left Right**

-InteliJ plugin you can use to close the tabs to the left or right of your current one..
+IntelliJ plugin to close all open editor tabs to the left and right of your current one, includes actions and context menu items.